 Sometimes you may not be sure that you have covered all of the possible responses in a checklist.
 If that is the case, you should probably allow the respondent to write in any other options that may apply.

 Sometimes the respondent is asked to circle an item to indicate their response.
 Usually, we are asking them to circle a number.
 For instance, we might have the following:

 In computer contexts, it’s not feasible to have respondents circle a response.
 In this case, we tend to use an option button:

 Capital punishment is the best way to deal with convicted murderers.

 Notice that you can only check one option at a time.
 The rule of thumb is that you ask someone to circle an item or click on a button when you only want them to be able to select one of the options.
 In contrast to the multi-option variable described above, we refer to this type of item as a single-option variable – even though the respondent has multiple choices, they can only select one of them.
-We would analyze this as a single variable that can take the integer values from 1 to 5.
+We would analyze this as a single variable that can take the integer values from